ipetkov/nixos-pibox/README.md

   - default value: false
 * `service.piboxPwmFan.package`: the package to run as part of the service
   - default value; `pkgs.pibox.pwmFan`
+* `services.piboxFrameBuffer.enable`: enable or disable the display service
+  - default value: false
+* `service.piboxFrameBuffer.package`: the package to run as part of the service
+  - default value; `pkgs.pibox.framebuffer`

 [PiBox]: https://pibox.io/